- What are the Best Merino Wool Base Layers?

 It’s important that the moisture is trapped by the base layer otherwise if the moisture evaporates on your skin, it will cool you down.
 The last thing you want on a cold hike!
 Think of Base Layers almost like a “Second skin” or a second level of protection against the elements.

-So sit back and enjoy our list of the Best Merino Wool Base Layers for 2020.
+So sit back and enjoy our list of some of the best merino base layers on the market:

 So if you didn’t already know, Merino Wool originates from the Merino Sheep, which is famous for having the finest and softest wool out of any sheep; in fact it’s even more fine than a strand of human hair, insane right?